dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [Intro to Container, Storage, and Networking Resources on IBM Cloud](https://www.youtube.com/watch?v=cKv8MhVs7ME&index=3&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) - A 12 minute overview of the container, network, and storage services available on the IBM Cloud, part of [James Belton's](https://www.linkedin.com/in/jamesbelton/) [IBM CLoud Foundation Skills](https://www.youtube.com/playlist?list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) series on YouTube.
+- [Intro to Gateway Appliances](https://ibm-dte.mybluemix.net/network-appliances) - a series of videos helping you to manage your physical and virtual networks for routing multiple VLANs, for firewalls, VPN, traffic shaping and more.

 ## Security